-In offshore natural habitats young red snapper are strongly attracted to any type of small structure that provides relief (e.g. shells) (Workman and Foster 1994).
-In laboratory studies shell has been shown to be preferred substrate over sand for juvenile red snapper (Szedlmayer and Howe 1997).
+In offshore natural habitats, young red snapper are strongly attracted to any type of small structure that provides relief (e.g. shells) (Workman and Foster 1994).
+In laboratory studies, shell has been shown to be a preferred substrate over sand for juvenile red snapper (Szedlmayer and Howe 1997).
 These observations were borne out in field collections off Alabama where 80 - 81% of the age-0 red snapper were caught at one station over a relic shell bed (Szedlmayer and Conti 1999).
-Recently oyster shell has been utilized to create small offshore experimental reef sites.
-These experimental shell reefs have been effective in providing habitat for 0 and 1 year old red snapper (Steve Szedlmayer, personal communication) and have management implications about recruitment (Workman and Foster 1994).
+Oyster shell has been utilized to create small offshore experimental reef sites that have been effective in providing habitat for 0 and one-year old red snapper (Steve Szedlmayer, personal communication), and have management implications about recruitment (Workman and Foster 1994).